-The direct realist could reply that the pencil has the property of looking crooked (even though it isn’t really crooked).
+Similar to the response to perceptual variation, the direct realist could reply that the pencil has the relational property of looking crooked to certain perceivers (even though it isn’t really crooked).
 However, this response fails to explain the argument from hallucination.

 This is a more extreme version of the argument from illusion.

 Direct realism says that when we perceive something, we are perceiving something in the external world (directly).